Soundharya-5163/Advanced-Intrusion-Detection-IDS-with-deep-learning/README.md

                   Scalability: Design the system to scale up or down based on the volume of network traffic and data.

   3.Testing and Evaluation :
                   Real-World Simulation: Deploy the IDS in a controlled environment to test its performance under real-world conditions.
   Model Training:
                 •	Splitting the dataset into training, validation, and testing sets.
                 •	Cross-validation to ensure the model's generalizability.
   4.Deployment:
                   Monitoring and Maintenance: Continuously monitor the system’s performance and conduct regular maintenance to ensure optimal operation.
   5.Rule and Policy Setup:
                 •	Defining detection rules and policies based on organizational security requirements.
                 •	Setting thresholds for alerts and notifications.

   6.Continuous Improvement:
                   Feedback Loop: Establish a feedback mechanism for users to report issues and suggest improvements.

     TOOLS:
     PROGRAMMING LANGUAGE :
-          Python language is used for detection accuracy and its enabling real time monitoring .
-Python is a versatile and widely-used programming language in the development of Intrusion Detection Systems (IDS) due to its simplicity, extensive libraries, and ease of integration.
+          Python language is used for detection accuracy and its enabling real time monitoring.Python is a versatile and widely-used programming language in the development of Intrusion Detection Systems (IDS) due to its simplicity, extensive libraries, and ease of integration.
     DEVELOPMENT  ENVIRONMENT:
             1.VISUAL STUDIO CODE
             2.JUPYTER   NOTEBOOK